KohlerHECTOR/dpdt-py/docs/api.rst

 API
 ###

-Adastop can be used via the python API.
-Mainly using the MultipleAgentsComparator class.
+DPDT can be used via the python API.
+Mainly using the DPDTree estimator.

 .. currentmodule:: dpdt